Manuel Baldé

-Manuel Mama Samba Baldé (born 14 November 2002) is a professional footballer who plays as a goalkeeper for Liga Portugal 2 club Penafiel.
+Manuel Mama Samba Baldé (born 14 November 2002) is a professional footballer who plays as a goalkeeper for Liga 3 club Trofense.
 Born in Portugal, he plays for the Guinea-Bissau national team.

 Club career

 Baldé is a youth product of the academies of Imortal, Benfica, and Aves.
 He signed a professional contract with Vizela in 2020, and extended his contract on 19 July 2021, after they achieved promotion to the Primeira Liga.

 On 3 July 2023, Baldé terminated his contract with Vizela and signed a three-year deal with Liga Portugal 2 club Penafiel.

 International career

 Born in Portugal, Baldé is of Bissau-Guinean descent.
 He was called up to represent the Guinea-Bissau national team at the 2021 Africa Cup of Nations.
 He debuted with Guinea-Bissau in a friendly 3–0 win over Equatorial Guinea on 23 March 2022.